arnaudeveloper/msp430-HM10/README.md

 <a name="2.1"/>

-  ### 2.1 Possibles reasons to unable establish a connection
+  ### 2.1 Possible reasons to unable establish a connection

-  1. Be sure that the other device are in slave role
+  1. Be sure that the other device is in slave role

-     If the module is in master role it couldn't be possible to estalish connection with this module.
-By default the module return to slave role after send data.
+     If the module is in master role it couldn't be possible to establish connection with this module.
+By default, the module returns  to slave role after send data.

   2. Be sure that you are trying to connect to another HM-10 module

-     Theoretically it could be possible to connect with differents Bluetooth modules of that HM-10, but it has not been studied in this work and is out of the scope.
+     Theoretically it could be possible to connect with different Bluetooth modules of that HM-10, but it has not been studied in this work and is out of the scope.

 <a name="3"/>